South Shore Hospital: History

+South Shore Hospital has been a clinical affiliate of Brigham & Women's Hospital since 2004.
+In 2015, Partners HealthCare—the parent of the Brigham—withdrew a proposal to acquire South Shore Hospital amid opposition from then state Attorney General Maura Healey.
+In 2021, the board of South Shore Health, the owner of the hospital, announced it would continue to serve as an independent health care system for the time being.

 Current Operations

 The hospital employs 1,063 medical staff members.
 Its maternity center oversees the delivery of approximately 3,083 infants every year.
 The surgical team performs 20,020 surgeries per year.
 In 2018, the hospital reported a total of 29,659 patient discharges.

 Awards and recognition

 South Shore Hospital has received a federal safety rating of four out of five stars from the Centers for Medicare and Medicaid Services.

 In 2018, its cardiac catheterization lab was awarded a gold star from the American Heart Association for adherence to strict performance standards and providing quality treatment to its patients.

 The Leapfrog Group has recognized South Shore Hospital as a Top General Hospital.
 In 2019, the hospital was designated with an "A" safety grade.